052223-java-angular/rama-foodie-p1/README.md

 ## Introduction

 This is a Full Stack web application.
-The application will be primarily built using Java, HTML, CSS and angular.
+The application 'cookbook' will be primarily built using Java, HTML, CSS and angular.
 The project will utilize a PostgreSQL database to store user's profiles and their recipes and will allow user to share recipes and rate them.
 ## User Stories

 - **As a user**, I want to register an account with the app.